-a.
-Penn Foster College requires students who

-are not fully vaccinated to provide proof of current rabies vaccination for each animal they handle during their externship.
+- a.
+Penn Foster College requires students who are not fully vaccinated to provide proof of current rabies vaccination for each animal they handle during their externship.
 Animals must be fully vaccinated at the time of handling.

-Note: If the animal resides in a state that has been declared rabies free (both dogs and cats) by a government body, the student and program will follow the state's regulations on animal vaccination policies.

-- All students, regardless of rabies vaccination status, are required to submit a patient log, including patient name, signalment, date and type of most recent rabies vaccine, for each skill that requires animal handling. - c.
+Note: If the animal resides in a state that has been - Note: If the animal resides in a state that has been declared rabies free (both dogs and cats) by a government body, the student and program will follow the state's regulations on animal vaccination policies. - b.
+All students, regardless of rabies vaccination status, are required to submit a patient log, including patient name, signalment, date and type of most recent rabies vaccine, for each skill that requires animal handling. - c.
 Fast track labs are required to send copies of vaccine history for all animals that are used for student instruction and handling yearly.
 Unvaccinated students are only permitted to handle animals that are fully vaccinated.